Wild Cat (Seminole)

-Wild Cat, also known as Coacoochee or Cowacoochee (from Creek Kowakkuce "bobcat, wildcat"') (c.
-1807/1810–1857) was a leading Seminole chieftain during the later stages of the Second Seminole War and the nephew of Micanopy.
+Wild Cat, also known as Coacoochee or Cowacoochee (from Creek Kowakkuce "bobcat, wildcat") (c.
+1807/1810 – 1857) was a leading Seminole chieftain during the later stages of the Second Seminole War and the nephew of Micanopy.

 Early years and family history

 Wild Cat's (Coacoochee) exact year and place of birth is unknown.
 Seminole scholars believe he was born between 1808 and 1815 on an island in Lake Tohopekaliga, south of present-day Orlando.
-After the United States purchased Florida from Spain in 1821, tensions mounted between the Seminole and new white invaders, who took Seminole cattle ranches.
-Because Seminoles allowed slaves to live in their own family compounds and to work cattle, black slaves from neighboring Georgia did escape to Florida.
+After the United States purchased Florida from Spain in 1821, tensions mounted between the Seminole and incoming white settlers, who took Seminole cattle ranches.
+Because Seminoles allowed slaves to live in their own family compounds and to work cattle, black slaves from neighboring Georgia escaped to Florida.
 Members of the powerful Wind clan, Coacooche's parents were King Phillip (or Emathla) and his wife from the Micco Nuppa family.
 Wild Cat may have had a twin sister who died at birth.
 As a twin, he was regarded by Seminoles as having special gifts.
 Before the Second Seminole War began, he and his family moved to a Seminole village along the St. Johns River in northern Florida, along with other Seminoles who had chosen to resist removal to Florida.